Research Interests

 My scholarship and publications are primarily focused in four major areas:

 2. Cross-cultural interest assessment: I am interested in examining the role of race and ethnicity in vocational interests.
-Interestingly, we have found over the years that race/ethnicity has a much smaller effect size influencing interests than do gender.
+Interestingly, we have found over the years that race/ethnicity has a much smaller effect size influencing interests than does gender.
 Most interventions have focused on ways to promote racial/ethnic minority individuals’ interests in math and science careers, but findings suggest that research and interventions need to examine environmental factors and barriers to math/science career choices.

 3. Contextual issues in career development.
 A third area of research relates broadly to contextual issues in career counseling and career development.
 Rosie Bingham and I developed a model (Fouad & Bingham, 1995) that explicitly incorporates culture into career counseling.
 I also conducted a meta-analysis of the role of race/ethnicity in career decision making and choice with my colleague Angela Byars-Winston (Fouad & Byars-Winston, 2005).
 We documented that race/ethnicity plays a much stronger role in career expectations than it does in aspirations.